Have a sneak peek at Chaos and Resurrection–the sequel to Chara’s Promise! Shhh. Don’t tell anyone that it’s here

 “You have a ship full of supplies.
 Isn’t that enough?”

-“We have a ship full of seeds, frozen embryos and equipment.
+“We have a ship full of seeds, frozen embryos, equipment and raw materials.
 We need time to off-load and set up equipment, establish a food supply and build shelters.
 We’ll wake fifty or sixty key colonists in the first wave, but my guess right now is that we’re four to six months away from a complete debarkation.”

 “I guess I got ahead of myself a bit, didn’t I?”
 McBride said diffidently.